CorrelAid/git-workshop/content/home.md

 ## Frequently asked questions

-Based on feedback from previous iterations of the training, we collected some common recommendations as well as frequently asked questions along with answers regarding the organizational structure and ideas of the training.
+Based on feedback from previous iterations of the training, we have collected some common recommendations as well as frequently asked questions along with answers regarding the organizational structure and ideas of the training.
 Please review them before providing feedback for the training.